StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

   |--BB
 ```

 We see that `BB` has probability `0.81`, so it receives the shortest codelength of `1 bit`.
-The aaverage codelength in this case is `0.65 bits/symbol` which is definitely an improvement over the `1 bit/symbol`.
+The average codelength in this case is `0.65 bits/symbol` which is definitely an improvement over the `1 bit/symbol`.
 The idea here is that, as we are using fixed codes per "symbol", as now the symbols are tuples of size 2, the overhead gets amortized to 2 symbols from the alphabet.

 We can continue doing this by considering larger blocks of data.
 For example, with blocks of size $k$, the new alphabet size is $2^k$, and the overhead due to Huffman coding should be `~1/k` (or lower).